Ananda in the Himalayas, Uttarakhand, India

 Comforting destination spa retreat in the Himalayan foothills

-Solo travellers in need of personalised, cosseting care
+Best for: Solo travellers in need of personalised, cosseting care

-Anyone under 14
+Not for: Anyone under 14

-Set around an original maharaja’s palace in Uttarakhand, this renowned hilltop spa retreat lords it over thousands of km of plains below and offers a range of wellness packages for health and wellbeing that draw on ayurveda, yoga, meditation and vedanta.
-You are treated like royalty by warm and nurturing staff, who bow when they pass you and say prayers whilst washing your feet before each treatment – and everyone floats around in fine white pyjamas.
+In a nutshell: Set around an original maharaja’s palace in Uttarakhand, this renowned hilltop spa retreat lords it over thousands of km of plains below and offers a range of wellness packages for health and wellbeing that draw on ayurveda, yoga, meditation and vedanta.
+You are treated like royalty by warm and nurturing staff, who bow when they pass you and say prayers whilst washing your feet before each treatment - and everyone floats around in fine white pyjamas.
 There are oodles of treatments, and a highlight is the twice-daily, complimentary talks on Vedanta, the art of living, which even the most world-weary person is likely to gain something from.
+Virtual Journeys available.

 The flutist playing at the centre of the spa each day.
 Floating around in crisp white pyjama suits and soft pashminas, which feels both filmic and comfortable.
 Two young ayurvedic masseurs singing a lengthy prayer for you, full voice, whilst they wash your feet.
 The daily Vedanta classes.
 The weekly dance show by a local orphanage.
 Taking tea and tiffin under original portraits of the maharajahs.